BIOP/OMERO-scripts/For-users/README.md

 # Users

-The scripts are based on simple-omero-client API and are running on Fiji.
-We use groovy language to interact with OMERO.
+The scripts are based on [simple-omero-client](https://github.com/GReD-Clermont/simple-omero-client) API and are running on Fiji.
+Groovy language is used to interact with OMERO.

 # Installation